 Displaying Cards inside your application

-- Create an instance - of the renderer configured with your app's style, and with action event handlers
+- Create a renderer instance - configured with your app's style, rules, and action event handlers.

 Create an instance of the renderer

-The next step is to create an instance of the renderer library.
+The next step is to create an instance of an

 Hook up action events

-- Action.Submit - takes the result of the submit and send it to the source.
+- Action.Submit - take the result of the submit and send it to the source.
 How you send it to the source of the card is entirely up to you.